-Even with regulatory approval, the Company may not achieve market acceptance, which depends on a number of factors, including the establishment and demonstration in the medical community of the clinical utility of the Company's products, and their potential advantage over alternative treatment methods.
-There is also the risk that the actual market size or opportunity for the Company's drug candidates is not certain.
-Failure to gain market acceptance of either of the Company's products currently under development or an incorrect estimate in the nature and size of their respective markets could have a material adverse effect on the Company.
+Even with regulatory approval, the Company may not achieve market acceptance of its lead drug product candidate, L-DOS47, which depends on a number of factors, including the establishment and demonstration in the medical community of the clinical utility of the Company's products, and their potential advantage over alternative treatment methods.
+There is also the risk that the actual market size or opportunity for any drug candidate developed by the Company is uncertain.
+Failure to gain market acceptance of the Company's products or an incorrect estimate in the nature and size of the markets for the Company's products could have a material adverse effect on the Company.

 The Company has limited sales, marketing and distribution experience, and there is no assurance that the Company will be able to establish adequate sales, marketing, and distribution capabilities or make arrangements with any collaborators, strategic partners, licensees, or others to perform such activities, or that such efforts will be successful.
-The Company's objective for its drug candidate products is to enter into strategic alliances with appropriate pharmaceutical partners.
+The Company's objective for L-DOS47 is to enter into strategic alliances with appropriate pharmaceutical partners.
 There can be no assurance that any such strategic alliance will be maintained or achieved, or if achieved, that it will result in revenue to the Company.